Jamie-Millsip/cambio-website/README.md

   - save active lobbys and any necessary details in a database
     - ensures that lobbys are not interrupted in the event the backend goes down
     - allows for better scalability as the backend is not storing all variables for all active games

-- move backend calls & websocket connections to seperate API files

-  - better for maintainability as removes bloat from other files and makes the code more readable

 - refactor css to improve the look of the webpage